MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 Using filters is an AND operation.
 For example, if you filter on HotelPartnerId equal to 123 and DeviceType equal to Mobile, the report will contain data only where the partner's hotel ID is 123 AND the device type is mobile.

 Set `Filter` to an OData [$filter](http://www.odata.org/getting-started/basic-tutorial/#queryData) string.
 The following example shows how to filter the report for ads shown on desktops and tablets.
+The enumeration values that you use in the filter are case sensitive.
+For example, use Desktop instead of desktop.

 ```json
 {